cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

      - No attributes
      - string
    * - ``schema``
-     - A four-column editable table to represent a schema of a plugin
+     - A four-column, editable table to represent a schema of a plugin
      - | ``schema-types``: list of schema types for each field from which the user can chose when setting the schema
        | ``schema-default-type``: default type for each newly-added field in the schema
      - string